pkiruba/PixStar-Photo-Workflow/README.md

 # 🖼️ PixStar Digital Photo Frame Management
+---
 **Standard Operating Procedure (SOP) for Organizing and Syncing Photos from OneDrive**

-This workflow ensures all photos for the Pix-Star frame are managed simply and consistently, primarily using a **Month_Year** structure.
+This workflow ensures all photos for the Pix-Star frame are managed simply and consistently, using a **YYYY_MM** structure and a Python script for optimized file preparation.

 ---